maylandertamas/simple-chat-app-frontend/README.md

 3. Open project's root folder in powershell and run: `npm install`
 4. Run the project with `ng serve` or `npm start`

+## Setup with Docker
+1. Download Docker Desktop
+2. Use the following command in the project root to build and run: `docker-compose up --build`

 More information about setup angular projects [here](https://angular.io/guide/setup-local)

 ## Development server